Progress & Well-Being Centre

 As a school, we are able to offer a wide range of advantages in resources and choices, but we are also divided into small groups too, through the Tutor groups Year Groups and the House system.
 These create interlocking layers of pastoral care which enable every girl, the reserved as well as the extrovert, to find opportunities to lead a confident, fulfilled and enjoyable life at School.

 Pastoral care is the responsibility of the Assistant Head, Student Support, but on a day-to-day basis the Tutor and the Progress & Well-being Co-ordinator are a student's and parent's/carer’s first port of call.
 They are there to guide, advise and assist your daughter as she navigates the particular pressures on girls today, especially those which may have been rare in our own childhoods.
-This network is backed up by Mrs Kittle our experienced Student Support Officer who is always available for extra help in times of need.
+This network is backed up our team of experienced Student Support Officers who are always available for extra help in times of need.

 Pastoral care isn't something that happens when things go wrong; it's a constant support network for your daughter's time at DRHS.